 - 1. Sets up the command interpreter as specified by the command line (see Section 2.1.2 [Mode Options], page 13). - 2.
-Reads the init file (if any) in your home directory and executes all the commands in that file. - 3.
-Processes command line options and operands. - 4.
+Reads the system-wide init file (if '--with-system-gdbinit' was used when building GDB) and executes all the commands in that file. - 3.
+Reads the init file (if any) in your home directory1 and executes all the commands in that file. - 4.
+Processes command line options and operands. - 5.
 Reads and executes the commands from init file (if any) in the current working directory.
 This is only done if the current directory is different from your home directory.
-Thus, you can have more than one init file, one generic in your home directory, and another, specific to the program you are debugging, in the directory where you invoke GDB. - 5.
-Reads command files specified by the '-x' option.
-See Section 21.3 [Command Files], page 217, for more details about GDB command files.
+Thus, you can have more than one init file, one generic in your home directory, and another, specific to the program you are debugging, in the directory where you invoke GDB

-&lt;sup>1 On DOS/Windows systems, the home directory is the one pointed to by the HOME environment variable.
+1 On DOS/Windows systems, the home directory is the one pointed to by the HOME environment variable.